georgefahmy/meal-planner/README.md

 * Add functional menu options
     * add meal, ingredients
     * edit meal, ingredients
+    * edit plan
     * about
     * maybe feedback?
 * Improve this list to include quantities based on meal recipes or ingredients
+* Add date selection rather than just assuming the start of the current week

 ##### Recipe Interface
 * Add a popup window that allows for a detailed recipe to be added